OpTic Gaming: History

-Call of Duty: Modern Warfare 2 (2009–10 season)
+Modern Warfare 2 (2009–10 season)

-OpTic took 8th in the Online Call of Duty: Modern Warfare 2 National Championships before placing 4th at the MLG National Championships 2010 and picking up $500 before the start of the next Call of Duty: Black Ops season.
+OpTic took 8th in the Online Call of Duty: Modern Warfare 2 National Championships before placing 4th at the MLG National Championships 2010 and picking up $5000 before the start of the next Call of Duty: Black Ops season.

-Call of Duty: Black Ops (2010–11 season)
+Black Ops (2010–11 season)

 Matt Haag was dropped from the team for the Call of Duty: Black Ops 2011 season which was the first season of Call of Duty on the Major League Gaming since Call of Duty 4: Modern Warfare.
 He briefly returned to the OpTic Competitive team, replacing a player who felt ill, at MLG Dallas where OpTic Gaming finished 3rd with virtually no practice as a squad.
 Subsequently, after mentioning the possibility of replacing the teammate that had fallen sick he did not get picked up.
 Haag played on several different teams in the professional scene and created his own OpTic Nation competitive team and started making videos and streaming footage.
 For the next two events he played for Team EnVyUs finishing 8th at MLG Anaheim and then 3rd at MLG Raleigh before playing on Surreal Legacy for the final two events of the year placing 7th at MLG Orlando and then finishing in 15th at the MLG Providence national championships to finish off the Call of Duty: Black Ops Major League Gaming season.

-Call of Duty: Modern Warfare 3 (2011–12 season)
+Modern Warfare 3 (2011–12 season)

 With Call of Duty: Modern Warfare 3 looming, Call of Duty announced Call of Duty XP where Activision hosted a $1 million tournament to showcase the newest edition of the franchise.
 With two members of the OpTic Gaming team not being available to play, Haag was picked up again.
 They made it to the Grand Final.
 They took the series 3–1 and the team won $400,000 and the trophy.
 Again, Matt 'NaDeSHoT' Haag was not picked up for the main OpTic Gaming team and instead created his own OpTic team under the OpTic Nation brand, which did not go on to win any events.
 MW3 did not make the MLG 2012 season, reportedly due to the absence of a LAN function in the game.
 Because of this, only a few tournaments were held (notably 360 iCoNs and EGL) in North America.
 However, at Blackpool's EGL 8 Haag placed 7/8th playing under Leverage with notable players TeePee, ACHES and John.